Kiwikiu perched in a tree.

 MFBRP was formed by the State of Hawaii Division of Forestry and Wildlife (DOFAW) and the US Fish and Wildlife Service (USFWS).
 Our efforts are funded and guided by these agencies to accomplish state and federal recovery actions.
 Guidance also is sought from partners including but not limited to the East Maui Watershed Partnership, Haleakala National Park, Leeward Haleakala Watershed Restoration Partnership, The American Bird Conservancy, The Nature Conservancy, The Zoological Society of San Diego, and West Maui Watershed Partnership.
 MFBRP operates as a part of the Pacific Cooperative Studies Unit, University of Hawaii Manoa.

 In addition to research, we are actively trying to educate the public on endemic forest birds and their conservation on Maui.
 For more information on our upcoming educational and fund-raising events, please see Outreach and Events.
 There are several ways to help fund our project within "Support MFBRP".
 This includes donating needed materials, volunteering your time, sporting MFBRP gear, and giving a tax-deductible donation for various project needs.
+You can also stay in touch by signing up for our email list (we send bi-annual newsletters as well as event information).

 You can also donate your Hawaiian Airlines Miles through the Hawaiian Miles Donation Program: